 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using

-against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may want to read it again.

 What this medicine is used for

-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor's prescription.

 There is not enough information to recommend the use of this medicine in children

 Before you take this medicine